ThinkDataEd/curriculum/docs/unit4/lesson15.md

 ###**Essential Concepts:**

 !!! note "Essential Concepts: "
-    If multiple predictors are associated with the response variable, a better predictive model will be produced, as measured by the mean absolute error.
+    If multiple predictors are associated with the response variable, a better predictive model will be produced, as measured by the mean squared error.

 ###**Lesson:**
 1. Display the plots and statements from the previous day: